Nibazzador/BlockSocialMedia/README.md

 # BlockSocialMedia

-Chrome extension that redirectes some social media sites to privacy friendly front-ends.
-And blocks the rest.
-Extension even blocks privacy friendly sites with just one click!

-Extension also blocks some other sites like games.
+Chrome extension that blocks internet sites.

-I made this extension for my own use so there are some weird sites like Yle Areena and HLTV.
+I made this extension for myself so there may be some random sites.